morph-l2/morph/contracts/contracts/lido/README.md

 # Lido's Morph Bridge

-The document outlines the process of bridging ERC20-compatible tokens[^*] between the Ethereum and Morph chains.
+The document outlines the process of bridging ERC20-compatible tokens between the Ethereum and Morph chains.

 This marks the initial phase of Lido's integration into the Morph protocol.
 The primary objective of this implementation is to establish a solid foundation for Lido's long-term expansion goals on the Morph chain.
 The broader vision for Lido's integration into Layer 2 solutions includes: